 New playing seasons mean new volunteers & vendors - New board members, association vendors and volunteers with regular, routine and frequent access to youth hockey participants need to complete USA Hockey SafeSport training and screening.

-SafeSport before team activities - Coaches, locker room monitors and other association volunteers need to complete SafeSport training prior to participating in any activities with their youth hockey team.
+SafeSport before team activities - Coaches, managers, locker room monitors and other association volunteers need to complete SafeSport training prior to participating in any activities with their youth hockey team.
 These are available now to get a jump on the season.

 Parent Module now available - The United States Olympic Committee has a SafeSport Parent module.
 It takes approximately 30 minutes.
 Be aware this module does not meet the requirements for coaches, officials or volunteers.